AadithyaRao2809/SE/BD/Unit-2/columnar-dbs.md

 - Inspired by Dynamo DB, a highly available and scalable NoSQL database.

 **Hbase / Cassandra**
-- Both Hbase and Cassandra utilize the same data model inspired by Google's Bigtable.
+- Both Hbase and Cassandra utilize the same data model inspired by *Google's Bigtable*.
 This model allows for flexible storage of data in tables with rows and columns, making them suitable for handling large-scale, distributed data storage and retrieval.

 ![](../../Attachments/columnar-dbs-20230928-2.png)